Osamaomera/app-python/README.md

 # Jenkins Pipeline

-> This document provides an overview of the Jenkins pipeline for building and deploying Dockerized applications to OpenShift cluster.
+> This document provides an overview of the Jenkins pipeline for building and deploying Dockerized applications toKubernetes cluster.

 ## Pipeline Overview

-The Jenkins pipeline follows these stages to build, push, and deploy Docker images to dockerhub and an OpenShift cluster:
+The Jenkins pipeline follows these stages to build, push, and deploy Docker images to dockerhub and a Kubernetes cluster:

 1. **Build and Push to DockerHub:** Build and push image to DockerHub.

-2. **Remove Images:** Remove local Docker image from the Jenkins server.

-3. **Update Deployment Manifest and Deploy to Kubernetes:** Update kubernetes deployment with the new image versions and deploy it to kubernetes cluster.
+2. **Update Deployment Manifest and Deploy to Kubernetes:** Update kubernetes deployment with the new image versions and deploy it to kubernetes cluster.

 ## Environment Variables